How to Facilitate a Remote Workshop on Cognitive Biases

 As mentioned above, once we have the boards, then facilitation is about going from left to right through the board.

 We started with a small introduction to biases.
 For that we had our usual presentation.
 Instead of sharing it on a video-projector, we shared our screen.
-We then started an icebreaker to get people used to miro (more on that in the next section).
+We then started an icebreaker to get people used to Miro (more on that in the next section).

 For the presentation, people used their microphone.
 Since everything was on Miro, I was sharing their boards.
 This avoids wasting time with technical issues of screen sharing.
 But this might not be possible if people are working on something outside of Miro for example.